Diderot-Language/examples/circle/README.md

 should look something like [phi-ref.png](phi-ref.png).
 It is clear that the particle interactions made a roughly uniform distribution early on, but subsequent refinements took longer.
-Scrutinizing the top of the image shows where strands were stationary because they repeatedly backtracked in the Armijo line search, until they found a step size that led to a sufficient energy decrease.
+Scrutinizing the top of the image shows where strands were stationary either because they repeatedly backtracked in the Armijo line search (until they found a step size that led to a sufficient energy decrease), or because they had no other particles to interact with.

 Some experiments that can be tried with this example:
 * If `--double` is removed from the compilation, the system may not converge to the default `eps` before the iteration limit, due to the decrease in numerical accuracy.